matthewblain/crosstowntrail-web/cue-sheets/bike-north.md

 * **(Note: Trail through McLaren may be narrow and has several stairways.
 You may need to walk your bike.
 To go around, go back to Delta, ride uphill one block to Hamilton, ride uphill one block to Mansell, turn left on Mansell.
 Continue onto bike way.
 Turn right on Shelley Drive, then right on Cambridge to Bacon.)**
 * At top of stairway, you have reached an intersection with Philosopher's Way, marked with arrows on stone columns.
 Turn left and left again to reach intersection of Visitacion and Mansell .
 * Cross Visitacion and Mansell.
-* Continue along Philosopher’s Way by heading directly north on the paved path through the Cypress Allee.  (**restrooms** past tennis courts on your left.)
+* Continue along Philosopher’s Way by heading directly north on the paved path through the Cypress Allee.  (**Restrooms** past tennis courts on your left.)
 * Proceed downhill and northwest, following Philosopher’s Way arrows across a road.
-* Cross Shelley Dr. and follow Philosopher’s Way arrows as trail curves right, past caretaker’s cottage. (**restrooms** at Jerry Garcia Amphitheater to your left).
+* Cross Shelley Dr. and follow Philosopher’s Way arrows as trail curves right, past caretaker’s cottage. (**Restrooms** at Jerry Garcia Amphitheater to your left).
 * Continue straight along the paved path, leaving Philosopher’s Way, to the intersection of Shelley Dr. and Cambridge Dr..
 * Cross intersection and pick up paved path on left (approximately 30 feet down Cambridge).
 * Proceed west on trail.
 At next fork, bear right and right again.
 Pass **restrooms** on right and Yosemite Marsh on the left.